 The funds believe that effective corporate governance includes shareholders having the ability-in proportion to their economic ownership of a company's shares-to effect and approve changes in corporate governance practices and the composition of the board.
-The funds look for companies to adopt governance practices that support board and management service in the interest of the shareholders they represent.
+The funds look for companies to adopt governance practices to ensure that boards and management serve as designed in the interest of the shareholders they represent.
 Such governance practices safeguard and support foundational rights for shareholders.
 Proposals on many of the following matters may be submitted by either company management or shareholders; a fund may generally support proposals-irrespective of the proponent-that seek approval for governance structures that safeguard shareholder rights (and oppose those that do not) as described below.